Skip to main content

 E. HARMFUL BEHAVIOR

-*(For sex or gender-based harmful behavior see Section F for the Non-Title IX sexual or gender-based misconduct or the Title IX policy)
+(For sex or gender-based harmful behavior see the Title IX sex discrimination and non Title IX sexual or gender- bases misconduct that are in the Title IX Policy Prohibiting Sex Discrimination Policy)

 1. Bullying/Hostile Environment (Non Sex or Gender-Based)*: Engaging in conduct (including any gesture, written, verbal or physical act, or any electronic communication (e.g., e-mails, text messages, and internet postings on websites or other social media)), that is directed at a person(s), and that has the effect of creating a hostile environment for that person(s).
 A hostile environment means unwelcome conduct (including written or electronic communication) that is so severe or pervasive, and objectively offensive that it substantially interferes with the ability of a person to work, learn, live or participate in, or benefit from the services, activities, or privileges provided by the University.